Vodafone/vault-plugin-aead/README.md

 ```

 ### /bqsync
-Sync keysets to a defined BQ dataset so the same key can be wholey used in BQ.
+Sync Tink keysets, encrypted with KMS, as a routine in a defined BQ dataset so the same key can be used directly in BQ.

-Consider this a draft endpoint for now.
-It functionally works fine, but the Determinstic BQ stuff is not GA from Google - you have to have the projects(s) whitelisted
+Because the user of BQ is granted the decryptor by delegation role on the KMS key, the user can invoke the routine to use the encrypted keyset to decrypty data, but cannot decrypt the keyset itself.

 ```